GraphFilter/GraphFilter/README.md

 #### Tool Bar

 The toolbar gives you access to some of the software's features, such as applying certain [operations](https://github.com/GraphFilter/GraphFilter/wiki/Features#operations), exporting, inserting a [universal vertex](https://github.com/GraphFilter/GraphFilter/wiki/Features#operations), saving the edited graph or deleting it.
 These functions refer to the graph on the screen.
-You can also create a new commonly used graph to work with the software.
+You can also create a new well-known used graph to work with the software.
 In the [dictionary tab](https://github.com/GraphFilter/GraphFilter/wiki/Dictionary#graphs), you can see all the new graphs options with their definitions and parameters.

 <h4 align="center">
 <image src="/resources/gifs/project_toolbar.gif" width="800">